 I am grateful for all of the hardships and the challenges that have been in my life along the way forcing me to grow in new ways that I never knew were possible.
 Being uncomfortable is a part of life we all must face, some of us more than others.
-With the feelings of discomfort we can dig deeper into ourselves and harness strength we never knew we had.
+With the feelings of discomfort, we can dig deeper into ourselves and harness the strength we never knew we had.
 Making mistakes, and learning from them as we go is a great skill to have in your toolbox.
 Trying new things helps us to practice learning from our mistakes reminding us that this is a part of the growth that is inevitable.
-Learning how to become a better individual to help become a stronger individual, wife, friend, neighbor, dog mom, artist, and a person has helped me become ok with my personal and professional failures.
+Learning how to become a better individual to help become a stronger individual, wife, friend, neighbor, dog mom, artist, and person has helped me become ok with my personal and professional failures.

 This can be a hard time of the year for those who have had grief and loss, remember to reach out to those without a safe place to go this year, if you are able to add the leaf to your table this year to invite extra people who may need a bit of extra love this year.
 I hope everyone can take some time out to acknowledge the things that make their own life unique and special.
-This is the time of year many people get caught up in buying and purchasing items for themselves and others.
+This is the time of year when many people get caught up in buying and purchasing items for themselves and others.
 Some of the most important things in life are free and often get overlooked.
 I encourage you to tell those in your life how much they matter to you and spend some quality time with friends and family and not just spend money on impulse purchases.
 Be kind to those working in shops and restaurants this year, we are all doing the best we can!
 Happy Holidays to you all from Christal Clear Soaps!

 (Sometimes our mistakes can be beautiful and become something we try to repeat.
 Activated charcoal and oatmeal soap.)

 (Happy Thanksgiving to everyone!)

 *Check out my soaps on social media and read my weekly blog for self-care tips and tricks.